mtgjson/mtgjson-website/docs/data-models/leadership-skills/README.md

 ## Model Properties

 > ### brawl
-> If this card can be your commander in the [Brawl](https://magic.wizards.com/en/game-info/gameplay/formats/brawl) format.
+> If the card can be your commander in the [Brawl](https://magic.wizards.com/en/game-info/gameplay/formats/brawl) format.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.5.1`

 > ### commander
-> If this card can be your commander in the [Commander/EDH](https://magic.wizards.com/en/content/commander-format) format.
+> If the card can be your commander in the [Commander/EDH](https://magic.wizards.com/en/content/commander-format) format.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.5.1`

 > ### oathbreaker
-> If this card can be your commander in the [Oathbreaker](https://oathbreakermtg.org/) format.
+> If the card can be your commander in the [Oathbreaker](https://oathbreakermtg.org/) format.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.5.1`